forestgrape/coronavirus/index.md

 ### Observe
-Observe your body, write down the observations and if possible measure.
+Observe your body, write down the observations and if possible measure.<br>
+The more common Covid-19 in a region is, the more likely it is, that an observed infection is Covid-19 and not flu/common cold.
+In my case - South East Switzerland, a day hike away from Nothern-Italy - Covid-19 is/was (as of March 2020) the most prevalent disease.

+* Every morning first smell and then taste your favorite breakfast drink.
 * Measure the temperature several times every day and best in the same situations and record the values.
 An increased temperature can be an early sign of a possible Sars-CoV-2 infection.
 However many people have only a slight increase, which doesn't "meet the definition of fever", see [Covid-19 symptoms](#symptoms).
 Keep in mind that the temperature varies during a day and with the activities performed.
 That's why several measurements.
-The more common Covid-19 in a region is, the more likely it is, that an observed infection is Covid-19 and not flu/common cold.
-In my case - South East Switzerland, a day hike away from Nothern-Italy - Covid-19 is/was (as of March 2020) the most prevalent disease.

 > It's time [for medicine] to move on from digitalisation and black-white schemes to the continuous colorspace of Bayesian statistics.
 There's no reason for a hard border for fever at 38 degrees.